Luciano Buonfiglio

 Luciano Buonfiglio (born November 15, 1950) is an Italian sprint canoer who competed in the mid-1970s.
 He was eliminated in the repechages of the K-4 1000 m event at the 1976 Summer Olympics in Montreal, Quebec.

 As of 2009, Buonfiglio is treasurer of the International Canoe Federation.

+Since 26 June 2025, he is President of CONI (Italian National Olympic Committee).